mip-master/learning_mip/README.md

 of continuous and integer/binary decision variables.”**

 If you are not familiar with optimization, no worries!
-We will provide more background along with use cases.
+We will provide more background throughout the use cases.
-For now, all you need to know is that an optimization problem consists of minimizing or maximizing an objective function subject to a set of constraints.
-The objective and constraints are functions of the decision variables.
+For now, all you need to know is that an optimization problem consists of minimizing or maximizing an objective function subject to a set of constraints, and the objective and constraints are functions of decision variables.

-Example of decision variables include the number of products to manufacture in each machine in each day, and whether to fulfil orders from Facility A or from Facility B.
+A decision variable could be the number of products to manufacture in given machine, or whether to fulfil orders from Facility A or from Facility B.
 Examples of objectives include minimizing waste and maximizing profit.
-Example of constraints include resource capacity and policies such as maximum number of daily working hours.
+A constraint could be a resource capacity such as maximum number of daily working hours.

 At the end of the day, we want to define the set of all acceptable (feasible) solutions to the problem and